danbev/migrate/README.md

     cp target/lib/migrate.ear /path/to/as7/standalone/deployments

+### Deploying the JMS queue
+This example application uses a JMS queue which needs to added to AS7.
+In previous versions of JBoss AS one could package a queue definition file with the deployment and it would be deployed with the application.
+The example application does contain such a file but this is when for deploying to earlier versions of JBoss AS.
+To deploy a JMS queue you can use any of the management interfaces available.
+This example will use the HTTP API.

+Change into the _management_ directory and run the [addqueue](migrate/blob/master/management/build.gradle) command:

+    ./gradlew addqueue -q
+    {"outcome":"success"}

+    BUILD SUCCESSFUL
+If you check the server console log you will see the following:

+    INFO  [org.hornetq.core.server.impl.HornetQServerImpl] (MSC service thread 1-1) trying to deploy queue jms.queue.GreeterQueue
+    INFO  [org.jboss.as.messaging.jms.AS7BindingRegistry] (MSC service thread 1-1) Bound messaging object to jndi name java:/queue/GreeterQueue

 ### Step 1: Dependency upon pre-installed module
 Now you'll get an error upon deployment which is expected as the point of the application is to show different issues that crop up when migrating.